cirosantilli/linux-cheat/dd.md

 Basic usage:

-    dd -fv /dev/from /dev/to ddrescue.log
+    ddrescue -fv /dev/from /dev/to ddrescue.log

 - `-f`: write even if destination exists already.
 Required to copy device files to other device files.
 - `-v`: print the transfer status while it is going on.